Attorney Helping You Reduce And Eliminate Taxes Though Bankruptcy

 There are numerous deadlines for filing petitions as they relate to tax assessments and other processes and events.
 We can fully handle your legal process while having reduced and eliminated tax liabilities for doctors, lawyers, business owners, wage earners and others.
 For more information and to schedule a no-obligation confidential consultation regarding a tax bankruptcy discharge, contact our firm.

-Levins Tax Law, LLC, understands how to reduce taxes through the bankruptcy process.
-For a no-obligation and confidential free consultation, contact our law firm by calling 888-333-9501.
-We accept MasterCard, American Express, and Visa.
+Levins Tax Law, understands how to reduce taxes through the bankruptcy process.
+For a no-obligation consultation, email our law firm or call 866-485-7019.
+We accept Mastercard, American Express and Visa.
 We also have offices in both Boston and Framingham, Massachusetts.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.